Email Marketing ROI Calculator

 - Total Profit: Revenue generated from sales minus the cost of the campaign.

-- Sales to Break Even: The amount of sales needed for the campaign to cover its costs without incurring a loss.
+- Sales to Break Even: The amount of sales needed for the campaign to cover its costs without a loss.